streamich/freestyler/docs/en/low-level-api.md

 `Comp` can be any object that uniquely identifies some UI component, it does not necessarily have to be a React component.

-`instance` is any object that uniquely identifies that component's renderer instance, it does not have to be a React component instance.
+`instance` is any object that uniquely identifies that component's rendered instance, it does not have to be a React component instance.

 `el` is an optional (use `null` otherwise) root DOM node reference of the component's instance used